The Ultimate One Week Botswana Travel Itinerary | 2026

 After Maun, it’s best to continue to Namibia to keep the Africa highlight reel rolling.

-Although the journey seems like it should be straightforward, it is far from it, and it took six different vehicles to get from Maun to Windhoek in one day.
-We left at 5 AM and arrived in Windhoek in the early evening after buses, shared taxis, and hitchhiking took us across the border.
+Although the journey seems like it should be straightforward, it is far from it.
+Iit took six different vehicles to get from Maun to Windhoek in one day.
+We left at 5 AM and arrived in Windhoek in the early evening.
+The journey had it all — buses, shared taxis, hitchhiking across the border, it was a doozy of a day.
 Namibia is a story for another time, but all I can say is, once I saw those glistening red sands of Sossusvlei, the brutal journey was worth it.
+That is all for now, thanks for following along with this Botswana travel itinerary.

 More on Southern Africa